Nimitz Operational Intelligence Center: Geographically Oriented Cells

-The Geographically Oriented Cells are teams focused on specific area of interest and provide extensive knowledge to the Naval forces.
+The Geographically Oriented Cells are teams focused on specific areas of interest and provide extensive knowledge to the Naval forces.

 Fleet Support Department (FSD)

-The Fleet Support Department is responsible for term analysis of foreign naval and maritime operations to the fleet, Department of Defense, intelligence agencies and U.S. law enforcement organizations.
+The Fleet Support Department is responsible for term analysis of foreign naval and maritime operations to the fleet, Department of Defense, intelligence agencies, and U.S. law enforcement organizations.
 FSD integrates mainly with the Geo Oriented Cells of ONI.
 The 24/7 Watch for the U.S. Navy associates itself closely with FSD and Geo Oriented Cells.
 The Watch floor maintains situational awareness for naval activity going on in the world.

 Transnational Threat Department (TNT)

 The Transnational Threat Department provides ONI with intelligence capabilities based on the achievement of Global Maritime Intelligence Integration (GMII) and Maritime domain awareness.
-TNT also partners with analysts from the Naval Criminal Investigative Service, Multiple Threat Analysis Center (MTAC), and the U.S. Coastguard Intelligence Coordination Center (ICC).
-They partner with these organizations to provide in-depth analysis on counter illicit weapons proliferation, narcotics smuggling, and maritime crime and piracy.
+TNT also partners with analysts from the Naval Criminal Investigative Service, Multiple Threat Alert Center (MTAC), and the U.S. Coastguard Intelligence Coordination Center (ICC).
+They partner with these organizations to provide in-depth analysis on counter illicit weapons proliferation, narcotics smuggling, maritime crime, and piracy.